ItsJuniorDias/Kin-Carta/README.md

 - **Add** item to favorites list

 ### What was missing feature
-- Bookmark item as favorite
+- Deselect item as favorite

 **Cloning project**